Canada Pension Plan disability Appeal Division: What happens after you start your appeal

 The Appeal Division is separate from the General Division.
 So you won’t have the same member you had at the General Division.

-4 – Alternative dispute resolution (ADR)
+4 – The member may suggest alternative dispute resolution (ADR)

 Alternative dispute resolution (ADR) is a simple way of possibly resolving your appeal.